fabern/LWFBrook90.jl/README.md

 Further documentation for LWFBrook90.jl is available [here](https://fabern.github.io/LWFBrook90.jl/stable) and for BROOK90 [here](http://www.ecoshift.net/brook/b90doc.html).

+If you're new to scientific computing in Julia.
+There are many useful tutorials around.
+For a quick start you can check out:
+- Getting Started With Julia, targeted at epidemiologists, by C.Arnold-Leps: https://juliaepibook.callumarnold.com/install-julia and https://juliaepibook.callumarnold.com/julia-basics
+- Noteworthy Differences from other Languages: https://docs.julialang.org/en/v1/manual/noteworthy-differences/
+- Getting Started with Julia (for Experienced Programmers), by C.Rackauckas, 35min: https://www.youtube.com/watch?v=-lJK92bEKow

 ### Example data set:
 Following plots illustrate results of the provided data set.
 The scalar state variables and depth-depenedent (vector) state variables can be plotted: